 Most of the ISM is hydrogen and helium, but it’s spiked with many compounds that haven’t been identified.
 Since interstellar space is so remote, scientists study how it affects the light from distant stars to identify its contents.
 As starlight passes through space, elements and compounds in the ISM absorb and block certain colors (wavelengths) of the light.
 When scientists analyze starlight by separating it into its component colors (spectrum), the colors that have been absorbed appear dim or are absent.
 Each element or compound has a unique absorption pattern that acts as a fingerprint allowing it to be identified.

 However, some absorption patterns from the ISM cover a broader range of colors, which appear different from any known atom or molecule on Earth.
 These absorption patterns are called Diffuse Interstellar Bands (DIBs).
-Their identity has remained a mystery ever since they were discovered by Mary Lea Heger, who published observations of the first two DIBs in 1922.
+Their identity has remained a mystery ever since they were discovered by Mary Lea Heger, who published observations of the first two DIBs.
+In 1922 Heger saw that there were absorption features in the spectra of starlight, with different intensities, widths and shapes called diffuse interstellar bands and are caused when starlight passes through interstellar clouds that contain a higher density of hydrogen atoms, grains of material.

 A DIB can be assigned by finding a precise match with the absorption fingerprint of a substance in the laboratory.
 However, there are millions of different molecular structures to try, so it would take many lifetimes to test them all.